Skip to main content

 Our graduates have started careers as freelance artists or gone on to work or undertake placements for studios such as Atomhawk, Sumo Digital, Jagex and Frontier Developments.

 Our ExpoSeries of events are an opportunity for you to interact with employers.
-Each event is open to the public and industry guests, allowing you to showcase your work and skills to peers and potential future placements or employers.
+Each event is open to the public and industry guests, for you to showcase your work and skills to peers and potential future placements or employers.

 Information for international applicants